Compliance, Safety, Accountability (CSA)

 - Notice of claim, penalty, and settlement agreement

 The remaining step in the CSA enforcement model is rulemaking to revise the current safety rating process.
-FMCSA is expected to issue a proposed rule sometime in 2015 replacing the current Compliance Review Model (acute and critical violations) with the CSA Safety Fitness Determination (SFD).
+FMCSA proposes to replace the current Compliance Review Model (acute and critical violations) with the CSA Safety Fitness Determination (SFD).
 The SFD model takes into consideration both roadside inspection data and intervention history.
-The SFD process would not require a compliance review to determine a motor carrier's rating or declare a carrier unfit.
+The SFD process would not require a compliance review to determine a motor carrier's CSA rating or declare a carrier unfit.

 CSA Safety Management Cycle